kapilyadav1991/kapilyadav1991.github.io/index.md

 </p>

 <p>
 Fire is my companion in this enquiry.
-It is a lens through which I examine land politics, state-making, and the life-making practices of Indigenous Peoples and local communities.
+It is a lens through which I examine forest politics, state-making, environmental-agrarian change, and the life-making practices of Indigenous Peoples and local communities.
 </p>

 <p>